photoprism/photoprism-docs/docs/user-guide/library/indexing.md

 2. Select a sub-folder or keep the default to index all files

+3. Select *Complete Rescan* to re-index all originals, including already indexed and unchanged files

-3. Press button to start indexing
+4. Press *Start* to start indexing

 ![Screenshot](img/index.png)